apache/flink-kubernetes-operator/docs/content/docs/concepts/architecture.md

 -->

 # Architecture
 Flink Kubernetes Operator (Operator) acts as a control plane to manage the complete deployment lifecycle of Apache Flink applications.
 The Operator can be installed on a Kubernetes cluster using [Helm](https://helm.sh).
 In most production environments it is typically deployed in a designated namespace and controls Flink deployments in one or more managed namespaces.
-The custom resource descriptor (CRD) that describes the schema of a `FlinkDeployment` is a cluster wide resource.
+The custom resource definition (CRD) that describes the schema of a `FlinkDeployment` is a cluster wide resource.
 For a CRD, the declaration must be registered before any resources of that CRDs kind(s) can be used, and the registration process sometimes takes a few seconds.

 {{< img src="/img/concepts/architecture.svg" alt="Flink Kubernetes Operator Architecture" >}}
 > Note: There is no support at this time for [upgrading or deleting CRDs using Helm](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/).